onlinkers/vibevent-app/README.md

 ### Styles

-Styles are written **inside** `.css` or `.scss` files alongside each component file
+Styles are written **inside** or `.scss` files alongside each component file

-Overwrites to libraries or global style variables and constants can be wrriten in `src/assets/scss`, which is pre-pended in the root component
+Overwrites to libraries or global style variables and constants can be written in `src/assets/scss`, which is pre-pended in the root component.
+We utilize scss mixins and variables, which can be included anywhere in the application (eg: `@include tablet-portrait` for mixins and `color: $gray1` for variables)

+Other than scss breakpoints, the same logic is replicated in the `breakpoint` state in `ThemeContext`, which can also be used anywhere throughout the app.

 ## Deployment

+### Building

+Run `npm run build` to minify and compile the application for production.
+Build location is in the `build` folder

+### Stage and Production Deployment

-None yet.
-Application's `master` branch is currently built on Netlify for live viewing.
+The application's `master` branch is currently built on Netlify for live viewing/testing.
 Build settings can be accessed ONLY through the onlinker-admin netlify account.
 Netlify teams has a billing plan which we are too cheap to purchase as of now.

-Our custom domain is: https://onlinker-domain.live

-Run `npm run build` to minify and compile the application for production.
-Build location is in the `build` folder
+Our application in stage environment can be accessed on: https://vibevent-stage.netlify.app

+To deploy the application to our `production` environment, a Github release can be done on the GUI, which automatically updates the `prod` branch with the most recent updates on `master`.
+This process should be automatically conducted by Github Actions.

 ## Contributing

 Contributions are only accepted from members of the [team](https://github.com/orgs/onlinkers/people).
 Instructions to start contributing are as follows:

 1. Clone the remote repository into a local environment
 2. Setup the repository (instructions [here](#getting-started))
 3. Make the appropriate edits and additions
-4. Submit pull requests with a detailed commit message of what additions were made --> Pull requests will be accepted after being reviewed and after the appropriate tests are conducted
+4. Submit pull requests using one of the templates, and with a detailed commit message of what additions were made --> Pull requests will be accepted after being reviewed and after the appropriate tests are conducted

 ### Built With